Rushikesh97-in/php-version-change/README.md

 # Usage:
 	1. Download the script
-	2. change [PASSWORD] with your root password
+	2. Change [PASSWORD] with your root password
-	3. run command "sudo chmod -R 777 ./php.sh" (olny for the fist time)
+	3. Run command "sudo chmod -R 777 ./php.sh" (only for the first time)
-	4. ./php.sh to run the script
+	4. "./php.sh" to run the script
-	5. you are good to go.
+	5. You are good to go.